 Hydrogeological models have been used to determine the likely flow patterns and leakage times (Hassan et al, 2002).
 The predictions made by these models are very sensitive to the presence of faults in the near surface geological section.
-Faults can act as both, seals or conduits with enhanced porosity and hydraulic conductivity (Caine et al, 1997).
+Faults can act as both seals that prevent groundwater flow or conduits with enhanced porosity and hydraulic conductivity (Caine et al, 1997).
 The effect of these faults has been detected in a number of MT studies.
-This includes site characterization at the Sellafield site (Unsworth et al, 2000) and studies of the San Andreas Fault in California.
+This includes site characterization at the Sellafield site (Unsworth et al, 2000) and studies of the San Andreas Fault in California (Unsworth et al., 1997).
 Thus it was anticipated that the Amchitka MT survey might reveal if the hydrogeology is influenced by faults that are adjacent to the underground test sites.